 The GPS makes for more precise distance, time and pace tracking, along with route mapping for your runs.
 Vivosport will track your swims in the pool too.

 When it comes to features, this is a timepiece that puts fitness first.
 It includes everything you would expect from a Fitbit device, along with capturing real-time stats on 20 different types of activities including swimming.
-And you’ll be able to keep tabs on all this in real-time on the gorgeous hi-res 300 by 300 pixel LCD touchscreen.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!